 Traveling around a lot and you will see plastic trash everywhere.
 While we’re not saying you should become a professional trash collector during your travels, if you see a bit of plastic or waste just lying on a beach – try to pick it up and drop it in a litter basket.
 You’ll be amazed at how good it makes you feel too!

 #4 Reuse drinking water bottles!

-We all know that traveling to exotic places might mean we can’t drink the tap water, so you can spend a lot of money on drinking water.
+We all know that traveling to exotic places might mean we can’t drink the tap water, so you have to spend a lot of money on drinking water.

 Try to get as much use out of the bottles as possible – especially if you can re-fill with water that is safe to drink.
 And if you can’t, make sure you find a litter bin – or better yet – somewhere that does recycling.

 Water bottles can add up to quite a big pile of trash and even higher bill.
-You’ll save a lot of your hard-earned buck and travel more if you re-use the bottles you have, just like every person with a sound mind would exchange Thai Baht to their currency after the trip.
+You’ll save a lot of your hard-earned buck and travel more if you re-use the bottles you have.
 Why lose money when it serves no purpose and helps nobody.

 #5 Spread the word!

 We’ve talked to a lot of people about the straws of Southeast Asia!
 This is often in a fun and lighthearted way, but it does carry a serious message.
 When staying in a hostel or out with other traveling buddies, you could try mentioning it and raising awareness.
 You might be surprised how many people agree with you – and how many people will make an effort to go straw free!

 Southeast Asia is a beautiful part of the world and traveling there has been such a wonderful opportunity.
 But we need to take care of it as we go.
 With just a few changes here and there and a little more effort to cut back on plastics, maybe we can make a difference, one drinking straw at a time!